bio-miga/MiGA-Docker/aws/using_miga_aws.md

 ```
 cd miga-data
 ```
-You can then practice my running the tutorials included in the **MIGA-CLI PROJECTS** section.
+You can then practice running the tutorials included in the **MIGA-CLI PROJECTS** section.
 The results will be available via the web interface if you link them.

 ## Making CLI Projects Accessible via the Web Interface